About Sawtooth Edible Gardens

-Joey is expanding Sawtooth Edible Gardens to help people in the Methow Valley design, build, and maintain productive, resilient gardens and land systems.
-His projects include edible garden design, irrigation systems, and supporting structures such as sheds and greenhouses.
-He enjoys working with both new systems and established gardens, offering a thoughtful, straightforward approach grounded in long-term experience with this landscape.
+Through Sawtooth Edible Gardens, Joey helps landowners and organizations better understand, design, and care for the places they steward.
+His work includes edible garden design, irrigation planning, permaculture-informed land design, GIS mapping, remote site analysis, and supporting structures such as sheds and greenhouses.
+He enjoys working with both new and established systems, offering a thoughtful, straightforward approach grounded in practical experience and close observation of the landscape.

-Over the past three years, Joey has worked in renewable energy development, helping bring Community Solar projects onto the grid.
-His background in GIS, focuses on land analysis, site selection, environmental review, and project coordination.
+Over the past three years, Joey has worked in renewable energy development, helping bring community solar projects onto the grid through GIS-based land analysis, site selection, environmental review, and project coordination.
+This technical background allows him to combine ecological design with clear spatial analysis, helping clients make informed decisions before they build, plant, restore, or develop.

 Joey’s connection to the Methow Valley began in the mid-1990s, when his family first started spending time in the area.
-In 2013, he moved to the valley full time with his partner Raechel while working as conservation biology interns at the North Cascades Basecamp in Mazama.
-They have lived, worked, and gardened in the Methow ever since, gaining deep familiarity with the local climate, soils, and growing conditions.
+He moved to the valley full time in 2013 while working as a conservation biology intern at the North Cascades Basecamp in Mazama and has lived, worked, and gardened here ever since.

-Sawtooth Edible Gardens operates on the unceded territory of the Methow Tribe, and its work is informed by Indigenous land stewardship practices and place-based agricultural knowledge.
+Sawtooth Edible Gardens operates on the unceded territory of the Methow Tribe.
+Its work is informed by respect for Indigenous land stewardship, place-based agricultural knowledge, and the responsibility to care for land with humility and long-term attention.

 Dundee and Nootka, Excavation Experts